 As the OYFF, the Lovvorns won a prize package worth more than $60,000.
 They will receive $35,000 toward a new Ford vehicle courtesy of Alfa Insurance; a John Deere 825i Gator from Alabama Ag Credit and Alabama Farm Credit; and a lease on a John Deere tractor from John Deere and local dealers.

 Runners-up are Beth Hornsby of Auburn in Lee County and Ben and Jessica Johnson of Fyffe in DeKalb County.
 Alabama Ag Credit and Alabama Farm Credit provide each family $500.

 OYFF contestants receive more than half their income from production agriculture.
 Finalists were named at the Young Farmers Conference in March.

-Andrew Brock of Douglas in Marshall County took home top prize in Excellence In Ag, where he beat out 10 other competitors.
-Contestants are individuals involved in agriculture, but receive more than half their income off farm.
+Andrew Brock of Douglas in Marshall County won the Excellence In Ag contest against 10 competitors.
+Contestants are those involved in agriculture, but receive more than half their income off farm.